brummetj/lost-in-space-and-time/README.md

 `docker rm lispat_container`

-`docker run -it --name lispat_container  lispat --path=/path/to/file  --train`
+`docker run -it --name lispat_container jbrummet/lispat --path=/path/to/file  --train`

 Once you have the data trained you can now commit the image to a new name and mount a volume to it to the document you want to compare with.